 Requires monthly payment

-Motion Array $19/month and you can get up to 4 downloads per month.
+Motion Array $24/month and you can get up to 4 downloads per month and access to the unlimited library.
 And this is not just music exclusive you will also get access to cutting-edge After Effects and Premiere Pro templates (e.g. logo reveals) that you can use in your projects.
 The best part is, is that most of the templates are cut-to and edited to the beats of the songs they have in their collection, so if you download the song with their template, it will make your life a whole lot easier!

-Audio Network $4k per year.
-For more professional production houses.
-One HUGE benefit of using Audio Network is their Premiere Pro panel.
-Where you can search, license and download your track from within Premiere Pro.
+Audio Network $8 - $599 per song.
+Depending on what type of entity you are and your intended use of the song, the music track will vary in price.
+If you are a single use, commercial creator, a track is just $8, but if you are a using the song for a single TV show it will cost $150.
+One HUGE benefit of using Audio Network is their Premiere Pro CC panel.
+Using the Panel in Premiere Pro CC, you can search, license and download your track from within Premiere Pro.
 No hassle of searching online!
 Watch my video on Audio Network:

 If you have any questions about music licensing for your video, I'm happy to assist.
 Leave a comment below!